-- ½ pound good bittersweet chocolate
+- 1/2 pound bittersweet chocolate (good quality)

 - 1 cup heavy cream

-- ½ teaspoon vanilla extract or vanilla bean paste
+- 1/2 teaspoon vanilla extract

-- sprinkles, chocolate, powdered sugar, cocoa or nuts to roll the truffles in
+- sprinkles, chocolate, powdered sugar, cocoa or nuts to roll the truffles

-- Pour the cream through a fine-meshed sieve into the bowl with chocolate.
+Pour the cream through a fine-meshed sieve into the bowl with chocolate.

-- With 2 teaspoons, spoon round balls of the chocolate mixture onto a baking sheet lined with parchment paper.
+With 2 teaspoons, spoon round balls of the chocolate mixture onto a baking sheet lined with parchment paper.

-- Roll each ball of chocolate in your hands to roughly make a round ball.
+Roll each ball of chocolate in your hands to roughly make a round ball.

-- They will keep in the fridge for two weeks, but are best served at room temperature.
+These will keep in the fridge for two weeks, but are best served at room temperature.